Josip Šimunić: Fascist salute controversy

-Coaching career
+Post-playing career

 On 22 September 2015, Šimunić was appointed an assistant manager of the Croatia national team under the coaching staff of Ante Čačić, who was sacked in October 2017.

 On 10 May 2019, he became the new manager of the Croatia under-19 team.
+He left this position on 20 April 2023.

+On 21 April 2023 he was announced as president of NK Rudeš.

 Personal life

 Šimunić is married to Christina Koloper, a Croatian Canadian.
 On 5 September 2014, Koloper gave birth to the couple's first child.
 The child died in 2018.

 On 24 August 2015, President and Armed Forces Commander-in-Chief Kolinda Grabar-Kitarović was presented with a petition for the introduction of Za dom spremni to the official use in the Croatian Armed Forces.
 One of the petition signatories was Šimunić, alongside prominent Croatian right-wing figures such as Josip Pečarić, Valentin Pozaić, Vlado Košić, Mirko Valentić, Zvonimir Šeparović, Nikola Štedul etc. President Grabar-Kitarović immediately rejected the petition, calling it "frivolous, unacceptable and provocative".

-Šimunić donated for the production of the 2016 Croatian documentary Jasenovac – istina.
+Šimunić donated for the production of the 2016 Croatian Holocaust denial documentary Jasenovac – istina, which contends that the extent of The Holocaust in the Independent State of Croatia, an Axis puppet state, and the World War II-era genocide of the country's Serb population was exaggerated through post-war communist propaganda.